qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

      - [string]

        Default: '' (empty string)
-     - Value set in the direction field to identError in "include" directive:

-no content permitted.ify edges with a
+     - Value set in the direction field to identify edges with a backward direction
-       backward direction
    * - **Value for both directions**